 Chichen Itza Mayan Ruins

 Chichen Itza is certainly the number one tourist attraction (besides going to the beach here).
 Bus loads of people flow from Cancun and Playa Del Carmen daily to this Mayan site.
-More than 1.2 million tourist visit Chichen Itza every year.
+More than 1.2 million tourists visit Chichen Itza every year.
 Why is this so?

 Well a lot has to do with the semi restored extensive ruins at this site.
 There are many ruins that are just mere hills covered in jungle.
 How many people want to see that?
 Once you see one you have seen them all.
 At sites like Ek Balam and Coba you can see these “hills” that are really unrestored temples in addition to the restored pyramids.
 Today Chichen Itza has been restored and preserved as much as possible and the once wealthy city with a culturally advanced civilization can be experienced by walking around.